apache/ozone/hadoop-hdds/docs/content/integration/DistCp.md

 # Hadoop DistCp

-The Hadoop DistCP is a command line, MapReduce-based tool for bulk data copying.
+[Hadoop DistCP](https://hadoop.apache.org/docs/current/hadoop-distcp/DistCp.html) is a command line, MapReduce-based tool for bulk data copying.

 The `hadoop distcp` command can be used to copy data to and from Ozone and any Hadoop compatible file systems, such as HDFS or S3A.